 If you think you’re too busy to develop your posse, you’re not; everyone’s busy, and it’s no longer an excuse.
 Making the effort to cultivate your network is both personally rewarding, as you develop lifelong friendships, and professionally resourceful, as you develop the very support system you just may need.

-Laura Webb is President and founder of Webb Investment Services, a wealth management and investment consulting firm that has been providing support to successful individuals, particularly women, in Western North Carolina since 1995.
-Laura is a CERTIFIED FINANCIAL PLANNER™ and has undergone the Certified Financial Transitionist® training.
+Laura Webb is President and founder of Webb Investment Services, she provides wealth management and investment consulting services and has been providing support to successful individuals, particularly women, in Western North Carolina since 1995.
+Laura is a CERTIFIED FINANCIAL PLANNER™ professional and has undergone the Certified Financial Transitionist® training.
 She is a graduate of the University of North Carolina at Chapel Hill, and has worked in the financial services industry for over 38 years.
 She loves being an advocate for women, especially women in Business and was instrumental in helping the Asheville Chamber of Commerce create WomanUp, an initiative designed to help inspire, support and connect women in business.

 www.webbinvestmentservices.com 828-252-5132 82 Patton Ave, Suite 610, Asheville, NC 28801,.
 Securities offered through Raymond James Financial Services, Inc. Member